-The student internship program at Rust College is a career-oriented educational plan which integrates academic study with practical experience by means of alternating specific periods of classroom instruction with specific periods of employment.
-The Internship Program is designed to help students put into practice their classroom knowledge and skills by participating in a designated period of planned and supervised study-related work experience approved and supervised by the student’s major area of study.
+Our student internship program is a career-oriented educational plan which integrates academic study with practical experience by means of alternating periods of classroom instruction with periods of employment.
+The internship program is designed to help you put into practice your classroom knowledge and skills in a work experience.

 - Attend all required meetings and conferences with the coordinator of internship.